-The most common seen security camera power supply voltage is 12V DC.
-But it is not the only option.
-There are also wireless security cameras powered by batteries or solar energy.
+You should note that the security camera power supply 12V DC: is not the only power source.
+The most common security camera power supply voltage is 12V DC. but this is not the only option.
+There are also wireless security cameras that are powered by batteries or solar power.

 Plugging-in means that your CCTV cameras receive power supply from sockets through power adapters.
 First let’s begin to know more about 12V DC power supply for security cameras.

 #1.
 12V DC: The Most Common CCTV Camera Power Supply Voltage

 Most common security cameras function under 12 voltages.
 In other words, an adapter with 12V is readily accessible to meet the needs of power supply for security cameras.